datamole-ai/mff-cloud-app-development/lesson-1/lesson-1.md

 az group create --location 'WestEurope' -n <resource-group>
 ```

-Edit the `storageAccountName` value in the `lesson-1/arm/resources.azrm.parameters.json`.
+Edit the values in the `lesson-1/arm/resources.azrm.parameters.json` so they are unique.

 Then, deploy the infrastructure defined in `lesson-1/arm/resources.azrm.json` with the following command.